flancia-coop/doc.anagora.org/social-coop-cwg.md

 Django can't do working hours meetings or moderation, settling in to new job (just to be aware)

-KeyCloak instance is our future happiness for SSO - it is what we use for the wiki
+KeyCloak instance is our future happiness for SSO - it is what we use for the wiki is deployed using co-op cloud

+next meeting:
+- Calix, can we meet an hour earlier or later
+- let's try an hour later next month

 Feb 2 -